This post may contain affiliate links. Read my disclosure policy.

 - Line a baking sheet with parchment or a silicone baking sheet.

 - Place a heat proof bowl over a pot of simmering water and add the chocolate.

-- Stir until almost complete melted, remove from heat, and stir in lemon zest and dried cranberries.
+- Stir until almost completely melted, remove from heat, and stir in lemon zest and whole dried cranberries.

-- Working quickly, pour the chocolate onto the lined baking sheet, and using a spatula, spread intoan even layer about a ¼-inch thick.
+- Working quickly, pour the chocolate onto the lined baking sheet, and using a spatula, spread it into an even layer about a 1/4-inch thick.

 - Immediately after spreading out the chocolate, sprinkle the chopped dried cranberries and orange zest over the top.
 Gently press the toppings into the chocolate.

 - Place the sheet pan in the fridge until the chocolate has firmed up, about 1 hour.